Squirrel

 Processing

-With winter being quite void of colour, I decided to do some heavier processing to make the squirrels stand out against the background.
-The two examples below show the "Before & After" for such an edit.
+With our winters being quite void of colour, light and snow, I decided to come up with a processing method that would help the subjects better stand out against the background.
+The below example shows a "Before & After" for such an edit.
+This image was shot at ISO 1600, so was a little noisy (although they can easily be worse).
 Here are the steps I applied in the workflow:

 -